XRPL-Commons/core-dev-bootcamp-2025/day-8/material/ledger.md

 ## Ledger Cleaning and Repair

-- [LedgerCleaner.cpp.txt] implements the `LedgerCleaner` component, which can check for missing or inconsistent ledger nodes and transactions, and attempts to fix them by reacquiring or saving ledgers as needed.
+- [LedgerCleaner.cpp] implements the `LedgerCleaner` component, which can check for missing or inconsistent ledger nodes and transactions, and attempts to fix them by reacquiring or saving ledgers as needed.
 - The cleaning process is careful to avoid running during high server load and tracks failures, retrying as necessary.
 - The process can be configured to check nodes, fix transactions, and operate over a specified ledger range.